prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/context.md

 options.setContextStore(new ServerRequestContextStore());
 ```

-Next we add a [filter](https://github.com/prefab-cloud/example-micronaut-app/blob/configure-prefab-context/src/main/java/com/example/prefab/PrefabContextFilter.java) to add a prefab context based on the currently "logged in" user.
+Next, we add a [filter](https://github.com/prefab-cloud/example-micronaut-app/blob/configure-prefab-context/src/main/java/com/example/prefab/PrefabContextFilter.java) to add a prefab context based on the currently "logged in" user.

 ```java
 configClient.getContextStore()